ggozad/oterm/README.md

 ```

 `oterm` will not (yet) pull models for you, please use `ollama` to do that.
 All the models you have pulled or created will be available to `oterm`.

+### Customizing models

+When creating a new chat, you may not only select the model, but also customize the `template` as well as the `system` instruction to pass to the model.

 ### Screenshots
 ![Chat](screenshots/chat.png)